ulule/tech.ulule.com/content/0003-storing-live-events.rst

     > ZADD projects 532662 noob-lencyclopedie
     > ZCARD projects
     3
-    > ZRANGE projects 0 2
+    > ZRANGE projects 0 -1
     1) "noob-lencyclopedie"
     2) "noob-le-film"
     3) "noob-le-jeu-video"

 The ZADD command adds records to the sorted set, the ZCARD command returns the count of items in the sorted set, and the ZRANGE command returns a range of items.
+Items are zero-indexed, so 0 is the first item in the range, and negative indexes count from the end of the range, so -1 is the last item in the range.

 The ZRANGE command supports a large range of options to query the sorted set in a different order or with different pagination parameters.

-2. It's super simple (and efficient) to query and to delete by score range
+2. It's super simple (and efficient) to query and to delete by score range.

 Here we query only the items that have a score > 1000000, and then we remove the items that have a score < 1000000.